Risky-decision-making-social-study/.github/profile/README.md

 ![header](img/header.jpg)

-# Research apparatus metapaper for: "How does social context modulate risky decision-making in long-tailed macaques (Macaca fascicularis)?
+# Research Apparatus Hardware Metapaper for: "How does social context modulate risky decision-making in long-tailed macaques (Macaca fascicularis)?
 A research report on problematic issues with a repeated sampling from experience paradigm"

 by
 Louis Frank<sup>1</sup> ([ORCID 0009-0000-2426-5941](https://orcid.org/0009-0000-2426-5941)),